src-zone/material/README.md

 ## Alternatives
 * [Material2](https://material.angular.io):
   The Angular team's Material Design components built for and with Angular.
-  When you use Angular exclusively this is a nice alternative for creating a Material Design UI.
-  Blox Material really shines when creating user interfaces for both Angular and non-Angular applications, as you can leverage the same Material Components and Styling in both cases.
+  Currently has a wider range of implemented components.
+  The components are not based on Material Components for the Web, but natively implemented in Angular.
+  Don't use if you are developing both Angular and non-Angular based websites, and want to share your customized styling between both.
 * [angular-mdc-web](https://github.com/trimox/angular-mdc-web):
   Another integration library for leveraging Material Components for the Web in Angular applications.
 The angular-mdc-web integration is mostly based upon Angular Components.
-  Blox Material uses Angular Directives for the integration.
+  Blox Material uses Angular Directives for all component integrations.
   There are advantages to both approaches.
-  The Directives approach taken by Blox Material makes it possible to share the same markup and styling between both Angular and non-Angular applications.

 ## Quick Links
 *  [Demo, documentation and examples](https://blox.src.zone/material)